Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-classic/stickman/README.md

 =========
 ```

-Each time you guess something wrong, a part of the drawing must be revealed.
 You still have 10 attempts to complete the game.

 ### Allowed packages